What is Two Factor Authentication (2FA)?

 We already mentioned that in the setup screen but make sure your phone’s time is correct.

-Ask your Kanbanize administrator to reset your 2FA key.
+Ask your Kanbanize Account Owner to reset your 2FA key.

 If nothing of the above helps or you have another problem, contact our support and we’ll help you solve the issue.